Inflation vs. Disinflation: What Is the Difference?

 Why the comparison is often confused

 Category-level anecdotes can also mislead.
 Cheaper gasoline, discounted electronics, or temporary food-price relief do not by themselves establish disinflation at the macro level.
-The distinction matters only when the broader price index is still rising, but the rate of that rise is slowing.
+The distinction only holds when the broader price index is still rising, but the rate of that rise is slowing.

 Different regime meanings

 Inflation usually signals a regime in which nominal pressure remains strong enough to shape economic behavior.
 It affects purchasing power, pricing decisions, wage bargaining, financing conditions, and policy expectations.
-In that setting, the central question is whether price pressure is broad, persistent, and capable of sustaining itself.
+In that setting, the main question is whether price pressure is broad, persistent, and capable of sustaining itself.

 Disinflation changes the regime narrative without removing inflation from the picture.
 The rate of increase slows, breadth may narrow, and the economy may move from acceleration toward moderation.
 But that shift does not automatically mean conditions are benign.
 Disinflation can emerge alongside normalization, yet it can also appear when demand weakens, margins compress, and growth loses momentum.